gdepeute/dae.notes/vc.scalevp.md

   - 650+ layers of data, some public, but the majority PDC proprietary

 - RE Slide

-  - Takes in raw data from a variety of public, private and licensed sources
+  - Takes in raw data from a variety of public (NWS, USGS, JTC, ), private and licensed sources
-  - This in addition to our over 2 decades of historical data make up a data lake
-  - This data lake drives as input into a large set of weather focused data science models and ML which yields:
-    - Real time fully automated hazard creation/updates GLOBALLY
     - Exclusive partnerships for data access
       - NASA partnership access to satellite imagery to global Flood, Wildfire and Landslides
+  - This in addition to our over 2 decades of historical data and expertise make up a data lake
+  - This data lake provides input into a large set of weather focused data science models and ML which yields:

+    - Real time fully automated hazard creation/updates GLOBALLY
-    - 650+ layers of data available in the app
+    - 650+ layers of data available in the app (weather, infrastructure, ...)
-    - Predictive paths of Tropical Cyclones, Hurricanes, Tsunamis, ...
+    - Best Predictive analysis/paths of Tropical Cyclones, Hurricanes, Tsunamis, ...
-    - Creation of smart-alert geographies, customized for each hazard type, used to provide early warning for assets -
+    - Creation of smart-alert geographies, customized for each hazard type, used to provide early warning for assets ALL updated in REAL TIME

+    -